Skip to main content

 When Does Life Insurance Maturity Attract Tax?

 Let's first clarify a few points.
-The general rule under Section 10(10D) does make the amount received from a life insurance policy, including maturity benefits, tax-exempt.
+The general rule under Schedule II of the Income Tax Act 2025 (previously known as Section 10(10D) of the Income Tax Act 1961) is that the amount received from a life insurance policy, including maturity benefits, is tax-exempt, subject to the prescribed conditions.
 However, as with many tax laws, there are crucial exceptions you should be aware of.

 Please enter correct name Please enter the Full name